-The 17th Running of the Reno-Tahoe Odyssey Relay Run Adventure will occur on the Friday-Saturday following Memorial Day 2023.
+The 18th Running of the Reno-Tahoe Odyssey Relay Run Adventure will occur on the Friday-Saturday following Memorial Day 2024.
 Announcement about a firm date will follow shortly.
-We intend to open registration on July 1, 2022.
+We intend to open registration on July 1, 2023.
 So be ready to sign up earlier than later to make sure you have a spot in the field.
 The first 25 registered teams will score something extra.
 We're still deciding on what that will be for next year.
-If you have ideas, please let us know.